-(a) The West Virginia Municipal Pensions Oversight Board shall contract with or employ a qualified actuary to annually prepare an actuarial valuation report on each pension and relief fund.
-The selection of contract vendors to provide actuarial services, including the reviewing actuary as provided in subsection (c) of this section, shall be by competitive bid process but is specifically exempt from the purchasing provisions of §5A-3-1 et seq. of this code.
-The expense of the actuarial report shall be paid from moneys in the Municipal Pensions Security Fund.
-Uses of the actuarial valuations from the qualified actuary shall include, but not be limited to, determining a municipal policemen's or firemen's pension and relief fund's eligibility to receive state money and to provide supplemental benefits.
+1 (a) The West Virginia Municipal Pensions Oversight Board shall contract with or employ a 2 qualified actuary to annually prepare an actuarial valuation report on each pension and relief fund.
+3 The selection of contract vendors to provide actuarial services, including the reviewing actuary as 4 provided in subsection (c) of this section, shall be by competitive bid process but is specifically 5 exempt from the purchasing provisions of article three, chapter five-a of this code.
+The expense 6 of the actuarial report shall be paid from moneys in the Municipal Pensions Security Fund.
+Uses 7 of the actuarial valuations from the qualified actuary shall include, but not be limited to, 8 determining a municipal policemen's or firemen's pension and relief fund's eligibility to receive 9 state money and to provide supplemental benefits.

-(b) The actuarial valuation report provided pursuant to subsection (a) of this section shall consist of, but is not limited to, the following disclosures: (1) The financial objective of the fund and how the objective is to be attained; (2) the progress being made toward realization of the financial objective; (3) recent changes in the nature of the fund, benefits provided or actuarial assumptions or methods; (4) the frequency of actuarial valuation reports and the date of the most recent actuarial valuation report; (5) the method used to value fund assets; (6) the extent to which the qualified actuary relies on the data provided and whether the data was certified by the fund's auditor or examined by the qualified actuary for reasonableness; (7) a description and explanation of the actuarial assumptions and methods; (8) an evaluation of each plan using the alternative funding method, to assess advantages of changing to other funding methods as provided in this article; and (9) any other information required in §8-22-20a of this code or that the qualified actuary feels is necessary or would be useful in fully and fairly disclosing the actuarial condition of the fund.
+10 (b) The actuarial valuation report provided pursuant to subsection (a) of this section shall 11 consist of, but is not limited to, the following disclosures: (1) The financial objective of the fund 12 and how the objective is to be attained; (2) the progress being made toward realization of the 13 financial objective; (3) recent changes in the nature of the fund, benefits provided or actuarial 14 assumptions or methods; (4) the frequency of actuarial valuation reports and the date of the most 15 recent actuarial valuation report; (5) the method used to value fund assets; (6) the extent to which the qualified actuary relies on the data provided and whether the data was certified by the fund's auditor or examined by the qualified actuary for reasonableness; (7) a description and explanation of the actuarial assumptions and methods; (8) an evaluation of each plan using the alternative funding method, to assess advantages of changing to other funding methods as provided in this article; and (9) any other information required in §8-22-20a of this code or that the qualified actuary feels is necessary or would be useful in fully and fairly disclosing the actuarial condition of the fund.